 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842).
 The update requires lessees to recognize assets and liabilities on the balance sheet for the rights and obligations created by long-term leases.
 Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the statements of operations.
 The update also requires certain qualitative and quantitative disclosures about the amount, timing and uncertainty of cash flows arising from leases.
-Accounting by lessors will remain largely unchanged.
+Lessor accounting will be similar to the current model except for changes made to align with certain changes to the lessee model and the new revenue recognition standard.
+Existing sale-leaseback guidance will be replaced with a new model applicable to both lessees and lessors.
 This update is effective for annual and interim periods beginning after December 15, 2018, with early adoption permitted.
 Adoption will require a modified retrospective approach beginning with the earliest period presented.
 We are currently evaluating the potential impact of the update on our financial statements.